 - Preheat the oven to 425 degrees.

-- Heat olive oil in a large soup pot on medium-high until shimmering, then add carrots, celery, and onion.
-Sprinkle with a bit of salt and pepper and sauté for 6 minutes.
+- Heat medium-high olive oil in a large soup pot and add carrots, celery, and onion.
+Sprinkle with 1 teaspoon of salt and pepper and sauté for 6 minutes.

 - Add the flour, and combine thoroughly.
-Cook for 3 minutes, stirring regularly.
+Cook for 2-3 minutes, stirring regularly.

 - While the soup is simmering put the frozen puff pastry shells in the oven and bake (usually about 20 minutes at 425 degrees).